CL3644/cl3644.github.io/replit.md

-# Alex Chen Portfolio Application
+# Calvin Lu Portfolio Application

 ## Overview

-This is a full-stack portfolio application for Alex Chen, a Product Manager, built with a modern React frontend and Express backend.
-The application showcases Alex's professional experience, skills, and provides scheduling functionality for consultations.
-It's designed as a professional portfolio with AI-forward product management expertise.
+This is a full-stack portfolio application for Calvin Lu, an AI-empowered Product Manager with a triple-threat background in Data Science, Engineering, and Design.
+Built with a modern React frontend and Express backend, the application showcases Calvin's professional experience, skills, and provides scheduling functionality for consultations.
+Features a sophisticated designer-inspired visual design with modern gradients, floating animations, and glass effects.

 ## System Architecture